mitrefccace/iam/README.md

 * You can also add retain the *JAVA_HOME* environment variable by adding the following line to /etc/sudoers:
   * `Defaults env_keep+="JAVA_HOME"`

-## Final Note

-Some installation scripts require updating to include your server FQDNs and IP addresses.
-See the comments included in those scripts.